fluent/fluent-bit-docs/administration/transport-security.md

 ### Verify subjectAltName

+By default, TLS verification of hostnames is not done automatically.
-When extracting the X509v3 Subject Alternative Name from a certificate:
+As an example, we can extract the X509v3 Subject Alternative Name from a certificate:

 ```
 X509v3 Subject Alternative Name:
     DNS:my.fluent-aggregator.net
 ```

-Then, the TLS client will connect to `other.fluent-aggregator.net`, there is a glitch of hostnames.

-This difference of the hostname can be detected with:
+As you can see, this certificate covers only `my.fluent-aggregator.net` so if we use a different hostname it should fail.

+To fully verify the alternative name and demonstrate the failure we enable `tls.verify_hostname`:

 ```text